-The Mother of three kids, Duchess made a beeline to the toddler in the room.
+The Mother of three kids, The Duchess of Cambridge made a beeline to the toddler in the room.

-William tried his hand to juggling while visiting the Tig Coili.
+William tried his hand at juggling while visiting the Tig Coili.

 He did good with three balls but faltered with four.
 Duchess was looking proudly at her husband.
 From People’s report,